BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 # Security Considerations

 **Potential for Confusion:**
 Some users, initially expecting decimals, might misinterpret integer values as drastically larger amounts.
 However, the magnitude of difference between old and new displays makes genuine confusion resulting in significant losses unlikely.
-For example, misunderstanding `10000 BTC` under the new system as equal to `10000 BTC` under the legacy fractional system is implausible, given the well-known, historically high value of a single "legacy BTC."
+It’s implausible that users will believe they are sending "1000 legacy BTC" when they are effectively sending a fraction of a dollar in the new system, given the well-known value ranges and historical context of Bitcoin.

 **Mitigation Strategies:**
 1. **Gradual Transition:**